CodexLink/CodexLink/README.md

 Most of my works are somewhat in a fully documented state, so check them out, just like this [**repository.**](https://github.com/CodexLink/SmartClassroomSystem)

 ### Known Technologies 👨‍💻

-The following table indicates the technologies that I used/have experienced with.
-It also includes the technologies that I still currently need to learn.

 <div class="center">
 <table>